JACKPOT71/Hypertune/README.md

 - USB controller interrupt tuning on the xHCI level
 - All writes verified.
 All failures reported honestly — if the platform refuses a write, the log says so, in plain words.
 No silent fallback to stock.

+### Process layer (Game Mode)
+- Foreground-aware background control: when a game from your editable game list takes focus, background noise (launchers, overlays, updaters) is suspended — and resumed the moment you switch away
+- Everything is journaled after every state change; a crash guard resumes anything still suspended on the next start.
+Nothing is ever terminated.
+- A hard blocklist protects system processes, the game itself and anti-cheat components — they are never touched, by design.
+- Optional Efficiency-Mode power throttling on the suspended set for extra headroom

 ### Network layer (S.U.C.K.
 Protocol)
 - Hardened network stack engine with **Apply → Verify → Diff** cycle: every value is compared live after application, deviations are reported per key
 - Vendor-aware profiles (Realtek / Intel), including deep adapter-specific latency profiles for modern Realtek 2.5G NICs (RTL8125/8126 family) — available as a selectable profile, on/off, with revert